 Scarring of the skin

 Skin is an organ consisting of 3 layers: epidermis, dermis and hypodermis.
-The thickness of the skin without subcutaneous fat varies from 0.8 (in the eyelid) to 4-5 mm (in the palm and soles).
+The thickness of the skin without subcutaneous fat varies from 0.8 (in the eyelid area) to 4-5 mm (in the palms and soles).
 The thickness of the hypodermis varies from tenths of a millimeter to several centimeters.

-Prevention of scars in the broadest sense of the word can be called preoperative preparation of patients; correct and modern treatment of wounds, care for postoperative sutures, wound surfaces after peeling and operative dermabrasion.
+Scar prevention in the broad sense of the word can be called preoperative preparation of patients; correct and modern treatment of wounds, care of postoperative sutures, wound surfaces after peeling and surgical dermabrasion.

 Preoperative preparation of patients in plastic surgery and dermatosurgery

-In the process of collecting an anamnesis, contraindications to operations that can be divided into absolute and relative can be found.
-Ignoring contraindications, can lead to deterioration of skin repair processes, prolonged inflammation, deepening and widening of the skin destruction zone and the appearance of pathological scars.
+During the anamnesis collection, contraindications to operations may be discovered, which are divided into absolute and relative.
+Ignoring contraindications may lead to deterioration of skin reparation processes, prolonged inflammation, deepening and expansion of the skin destruction zone and the appearance of pathological scars.

 Classification of skin scars

-The scar is a connective tissue structure that arose at the site of skin damage by various traumatic factors during the maintenance of the body's homeostasis.
+A scar is a connective tissue structure that appears at the site of skin damage caused by various traumatic factors to maintain the body's homeostasis.

-It is well-known how widespread the scars of the skin are - an organ that performs a variety of functions, but whose main role is to protect the body from aggressive external influences that can disrupt homeostasis and harm the biological system.
+It is known how widespread are scars of the skin - an organ that performs various functions, but the main role of which is to protect the body from aggressive external influences that can disrupt homeostasis and harm the biological system.